Mortgage Rates Maintain their Ascent

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Montana to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding beginning June 10, 2022 and continuing.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in the areas affected by the Fairview Fire on September 5, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: